KevinJC23/BookRecommendationSystem/README.md

 Based on the boxplot, distribution of review/score is positively skewed (right-skewed).
 However, since the data will be used to generate recommendations that prioritize higher ratings, removing outlier may not be necessary.

 ## Data Preparation
+### Dropping Duplicate Records
+Entries containing duplicate values—identified during the initial data inspection—were eliminated to ensure data integrity and prevent redundancy.
+Although only four duplicate records were found, their removal contributes to maintaining a clean and unbiased dataset.

+### Sorting Title Column
+Create a variable named `cf_books_sort` to store the dataset sorted alphabetically by the Title column.

 ## Modeling